Joel-Milla/html_css_cheetsheet/README.md

 - Git for version control

 ## Setup
-You can directly view the website here: https://joel-milla.github.io/web_development_documentation/styles.html or you can clone this repository and open the 'index.html' file in a web browser.
+You can directly view the website [here](https://joel-milla.github.io/web_development_documentation/styles.html).
+Alternatively, you can clone this repository using the following command:
 ```bash
 git clone https://github.com/Joel-Milla/web_development_documentation.git
 ```
+After cloning, open the 'index.html' file in a web browser.